 “I want,” she said, her voice trailed off and her face grew red.
 She paused, trying to find the right words.
 “I want to do my part.
 I know you aren’t likely to let tonight be a one night stand, so I wanna help with whatever you’ve got planned next.
 And seriously, who are you?”

 The train pulled to a stop at the 68th street station.
 The doors opened and the Hacker got up and walked over to them.
 Amelia looked up at him.
 He stopped, the door held open with his right hand.
 He looked back.
 “I’m a friend.”
 He paused briefly, and then chuckled.
 “Until I actually figure out what I’m gonna do next, then I’m might be a right bastard.”
 He paused, “But I hope not.”

 She laughed at that.

 “You can call me John.
 Just don’t go spreading that around.”
 She nodded emphatically and he stepped onto the platform.
 He turned to her.
 “I’ll be in touch, Amelia O’Neil.”

 She was still smiling as the doors closed and the train carried her further north along the tracks.
-The Hacker meanwhile continued on –alone— up a flight of stairs and to the nearest restroom where he locked the door.
+The Hacker meanwhile continued on –alone– up a flight of stairs and to the nearest restroom where he locked the door.

 Half an hour, and a very impromptu –but thorough– bathroom skink bath later a man in his early twenties climbed the stairs of the 68th street station.
 He wore a Miskatonic University hoodie and midnight blue cargo pants and a rather full looking backpack on his shoulders.
-He was looking on his phone at the Facebook profile of a girl he met recently.
+He was looking on his phone at the Facebook profile of a young woman he met recently.
 He sent her a friend request as he crossed Third Avenue.
 He turned around the block and walked east along 67th street when she accepted and sent him a message: “Now I see why you wanted to be called John.”